deepmindru-afk/trident/docs/Explanation/Health-Checks.md

 `Health checks` have been implemented to enable customers to define whether a servicing operation leaves the target OS in a healthy state.
-These `health checks` are run during `trident commit` and can run customer-defined [scripts](../Reference/Host-Configuration/API-Reference/Script.md) and/or verify that
+These `health checks` are optionally run during `trident commit` after a clean install and/or an A/B update.
+The `health checks` can include user-defined [scripts](../Reference/Host-Configuration/API-Reference/Script.md) and/or configurations to verify that
 [systemd services are running](../Reference/Host-Configuration/API-Reference/SystemdCheck.md).

 If any health check fails: